futel/usage/doc/static-gen.md

 * rsync the `gh-pages` data dir into the `static-gen` subdir
 * run the static generator
-* rsync the new output data from the `gh-pages/build` dir into the `gh-pages` data dir
-* commit the data back to the gh-pages branch
+* rsync the new output data from the `gh-pages/build` dir into the `gh-pages` data dir p* commit the data back to the gh-pages branch

 The action is configured to run every 4 hours.